-This post is being written to conclude and recap my series on the modification of child support by Virginia parents.
-I decided to write on this issue due to the fact that support is an issue that often causes confusion and tension, between parents.
+This post is being written to conclude and recap the series on the modification of child support by Virginia parents.
+Child support is an issue that often causes confusion and tension, between parents.
 It is common for one parent to feel that they are paying too much while their counterpart feels that the amount is too low.
-The goal of my last several articles has been to provide information which will help people to better understand their situation.
-It has also been my goal to provide information which will help people make an informed selection when they are choosing a family law attorney.
-If you require assistance then contact my office today to speak with a lawyer.
+The goal of the last several articles has been to provide information which will help people to better understand their situation.
+It has also been the goal to provide information which will help people make an informed selection when they are choosing a family law attorney.
+If you require assistance then contact our office today to speak with a lawyer.

 I have addressed several topics as part of this discussion.
 Issues which I have analyzed include: